 By using very clear criteria, hiring managers can identify the right prospect faster and act more quickly to avoid losing a great receptionist to competing job offers.
 According to the annual OfficeTeam Salary Guide, companies with an efficient hiring process like this have a better chance of landing highly skilled job seekers.

-Job of a receptionist
+The job of a receptionist

 What are the typical duties of a receptionist?
 Well, they can vary from workplace to workplace, but generally speaking, receptionists handle the following: